 Temptations directly from Satan take the form of an injection attack into our minds of evil and blasphemous thoughts of God.
 Sometimes he makes use of the world.
 This is how he tempted our Lord Jesus Christ in the wilderness by showing him all the kingdoms of the world and their glory.
 Sometimes he has a willing participant in our temptation in ourselves.
 Yes, that is right.
 We are often the source of our own temptation to evil.

-But each person is tempted when he is lured and enticed by his own desire.
-Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.
-(James 1:14-15 ESV)
+14 But each one is tempted when he is carried away and enticed by his own lust.
+15 Then when lust has conceived, it gives birth to sin; and when sin is accomplished, it brings forth death.
+James 1:14-15 (NASB)

 Judas was tempted this way.
 (Luke 22:3) Satan entered into him.
 I’m sure we could come up with innumerable example of all of the ways we can be tempted to do evil.
 Because of this, we must learn to watch and pray, to be vigilant in not entering into temptation.